Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 How is income calculated for Medicare's IRMAA determinations?

 The income used to determine IRMAA is a form of Modified Adjusted Gross Income (MAGI), but it’s specific to Medicare.
-The Modified Adjusted Gross Income is different from your Adjusted Gross Income, because some people have additional income sources that have to be added to their AGI in order to determine their IRMAA-specific MAGI.
+The Modified Adjusted Gross Income may differ from your Adjusted Gross Income, because some people have additional income sources that must be added to their AGI to determine their IRMAA-specific MAGI.

 How have Medicare's income-related surcharges changed over time?